ddsbook/blog/2014/drafts/do-you-want-to-steal-a-snowman.md

     }

 >If you're trying this from your Captain's quarters, you'll see the use of `pblapply` which is a great way to get a progress bar with almost no effort.
 A progress bar is somewhat necessary since it can take a little while to grab all this data.
-If you look at the entire R script, you'll see that it doesn't scrape this data every time it's run.
+If you look at the entire R script on github, you'll see that it doesn't scrape this data every time it's run.
 It looks for an existing serialized RData file before kicking off the web requests.
 This saves TorrentFreak (and you) some bandwidth.
 This process can further be optimized to allow for future scraping of only new data (i.e. use an `rda` file as a cache.)

 TorrentFreak records: